sir-Unknown/dhparkeren/README.md

 The Hague Visitor Parking API is a Python library designed to interact with The Hague Visitor Parking system.
 It provides a collection of tools and classes to manage API calls, sessions, reservations, favorites, and input validation, while also offering comprehensive logging and error handling.

+> **Disclaimer**
+> This module is not affiliated with or endorsed by the official parking app of the Municipality of The Hague.
-> **Disclaimer:** This module has been developed specifically to be used within [Home Assistant](https://www.home-assistant.io/).
-It is designed to integrate with Home Assistant environments, and while it may be adaptable for other uses, its primary focus is Home Assistant integration.
+> This module has been developed specifically to be used within [Home Assistant](https://www.home-assistant.io/).

 ## Features